- CrashPlan for Small Business

 Seed your initial backup locally

-Once the initial backup is complete, it's quite easy to stay current, as CrashPlan automatically de-duplicates and compresses new files or changes to your existing files before they're backed up.
+Once the initial backup is complete, it's easy to stay current, as CrashPlan automatically de-duplicates and compresses new files or changes to your existing files before they're backed up.
 This means the amount of data transmitted is comparatively very small.